digitalsleuth/BinaryCookieReader/README.md

 ## File Format

-The *.binarycookies file is composed of several pages and each page can have one or more cookies.
+The binarycookies file is composed of several pages and each page can have one or more cookies.

 ### File